 The book has been filmed several times.
 Hollywood had a stab at it in 1949 in a movie directed by Vincente Minnelli with Jennifer Jones in the title role.
 The production presented censorship issues with the Motion Picture Production Code.
 As a result a plot device was invented, structuring the story around author Flaubert’s obscenity trial in order to placate the censors.
 However the critics were not impressed by the final result.
 Noted film historian Pauline Kael stated, ‘If you hadn’t read the book, you wouldn’t guess what it was about from this film.’

 In 1981, a French version of Flaubert’s novel directed by Claude Chabrol and starring Isabelle Huppert fared better and was nominated for the Golden Globe Award for Best Foreign Language Film, although one critic regarded the movie as ‘eminently forgettable’.

 The most recent cinematic version appeared in 2014.
 Directed by Sophie Barthes and starring Mia Wasikowska, it also received mixed reviews.
-Rotten Tomatoes, the American review aggregation website for film and television, stated: ‘Over the years, Flaubert's Madame Bovary has proven an exceedingly difficult novel to film—and this version adds another disappointing entry to the list.’
+Rotten Tomatoes, the American review aggregation website for film and television, stated: ‘Over the years, Flaubert’s Madame Bovary has proven an exceedingly difficult novel to film—and this version adds another disappointing entry to the list.’
 This is a very fair summation of the problem with dramatising such a subtle and intimate novel.
 Not all great literature can be filmed.
-In the case of Madame Bovary, the story comes alive on the page rather than the screen.
+In the case of Madame Bovary, the story comes alive on the page rather than on the screen.